fagan2888/armadillo-gmm/paper/paper.md

 at the potential cost of some reduction in modelling accuracy.

-The interface for the *gmm_diag* and *gmm_full* classes allows the user full control over the parameters for GMM fitting, as well as easy and flexible access to the trained model.
+The interface for the *gmm_diag* and *gmm_full* classes allows the user easy and flexible access to the trained model, as well as control over the underlying parameters.
 Specifically, the two classes contain functions for likelihood evaluation, vector quantisation, histogram generation, data synthesis, and parameter modification, in addition to training (learning) the GMM parameters via the EM algorithm.